pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 |> Packet.to_message()
 |> Message.handle(state)
 ```

+Where previously it was passing raw binary around.

 All messages previously handled by the application have been migrated to this new consistent interface.
 I've had good luck with having LLMs wire up the `from_binary/1` and `to_binary/1` functions from the packet spec, so I'll likely write some helper scripts to better automate that process.